MY ‘HIGH 54’ TOP Super Nintendo (SNES) Games THAT ARE STILL FUN PLAYING NOW (+ 41 MORE GEMS TO MAKE IT AN EVEN 95, EH)

 .

-AND NOW THAT WE’VE GOT ALL THE EXPLAINERS & DISCLAIMERS OUT OF THE WAY… HERE’S MY LIST OF 54 Super Nintendo (SNES) GAMES THAT ALIGN BEST WITH MY TASTES & STILL ENGAGE MY MILLENNIAL BRAIN:
+AND NOW THAT WE’VE GOT ALL THE EXPLAINERS & DISCLAIMERS OUT OF THE WAY… HERE’S MY LIST OF 54 Super Nintendo (SNES) GAMES THAT STILL manage to ENGAGE MY aging MILLENNIAL BRAIN:

 #1 - Super Mario World

-For me, Super Mario World is probably the subjectively (and maybe even objectively) best game from the 16-bit and under retro video game world.
-Sure, there’s a bit of nostalgia factored into that statement (as this was one of the games I had as a youth & played a tonne), BUT, at the same time, absolutely everything about the gameplay and graphics & etc holds up when revisiting this game all these years later.
+Super Mario World is probably the subjectively (and maybe even objectively) best game from the 16-bit and under retro video game world.
+Sure, there’s a bit of nostalgia factored into that statement (as this was one of the games I had as a youth & played a tonne), BUT, at the same time, absolutely everything about the gameplay & graphics & music & etc holds up when revisiting all these years later.
 It’s just platforming perfection.

 #2 - Super Mario All-Stars